consbio/mbgl-renderer/README.md

 ## Changes

-Prior to `0.3.1`, there was a significant bug in rendering layers with transparency (#25).
+### O.5.0 (in development)

+-   upgraded Docker to NodeJS 10
+-   reduced size of Docker image and simplified Xvfb management

 ### 0.4.0

 -   rendering now uses floating point zoom levels when `bounds` are provided as inputs
 -   downgraded supported version of Node to 8, due to occasional segfaults: https://github.com/mapbox/mapbox-gl-native/issues/12252

+Prior to `0.3.1`, there was a significant bug in rendering layers with transparency (#25).

 ## Credits